8th Grade Transition to High Schools for Families New to U.S. Public Schools

 General reminders

-- Special Ed – IEP will follow students to high school
+•Special Ed – IEP will follow students to high school

-- 504 and Health Plans – follow students (staff will connect)
+•504 and Health Plans – follow students (staff will connect)

-- Assigned laptops in the high school
+•Assigned laptops in the high school (distributed 1st week of school)

-- Check attendance and graduation milestones in Family Access
+•Check attendance and graduation milestones in Family Access

-Course Selection Events at the High Schools
+8th Grade transition events at the High Schools

-- Middle Schools will send weekly bulletins to families with more information before events.
+•Middle Schools will send weekly bulletins to families with more information before events.
 Look for information in school bulletins in February/March

-- High School counselors present to 8th grade students about high school course selection.
+•High School counselors present to 8th grade students about high school course selection.

-- Students submit their course selection directly through Student Access.
+•Students submit their course selection directly through Student Access.

 Dates of High School Family Night for Transition